KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     Returns what the air pressure is in the atmosphere surrounding the vessel.
     The value is returned in units of sea-level Kerbin atmospheres.
-Many fomulae expect you to plug in a value expressed in kiloPascals, or kPA.
+Many formulae expect you to plug in a value expressed in kiloPascals, or kPA.
 You can convert this value into kPa by multiplying it by `constant:ATMtokPa`.